Fancy spending a few hours – or perhaps a day – in New Zealand's Great Outdoors? Here's some ideas for enjoyable short walks in the North Island.

 Difficulty: Medium, two challenging inclines

 New Zealand’s greatest day walk, the Tongariro Alpine Crossing is a 19.4km journey across a spectacular volcanic landscape.
 Experience bright turquoise crater lakes, alpine meadows, high volcanic peaks and stunning 360-degree views of the central plateau in this world-renowned hike.
+During the winter months this walk is only suitable for people with mountaineering skills.
 If you’re after something a bit shorter but still want to experience a similar landscape, there are easier hikes that leave from Whakapapa village.

 Length: 2 hours return